EvgRass/hexlet-git/README.md

-Hello, hexlet!
-Hi from github!!!
+Hello, Hexlet!
+How are you?